deeksha00-dot/Travel-website/README.md

 # Travel-website
-This is a simple and responsive travel website built using HTML and CSS.
-The website showcases various travel destinations, promotional offers, and a basic layout suitable for a travel agency or blog.
-It's designed to be visually appealing and user-friendly, with smooth navigation and clean styling.
+This is a responsive and visually appealing travel website built using HTML and CSS.
+It showcases beautiful travel destinations, highlights key features, and includes sections like About, Contact, and a call-to-action hero banner.
+Ideal for travel agencies, bloggers, or as a frontend project for web development learners.